 What to expect from your doctor

-Your doctor is likely to ask you a number of questions as well.
-Some questions your doctor may ask include:
+Your doctor is likely to ask you a number of questions as well, including:

 - Have your symptoms been continuous or occasional?